856tangbin/PCMR/README.md

 - **Pleiotropic Clustering** (PCMR): Cluster instruments using the function of `PCMR`;
 - **Heterogeneity test** (PCMR's pleiotropy test): Detect the presence of correlated horizontal pleiotropy using the function of `PCMR_testCorPlei`;
-- **Causal analysis** (PCMR's causality evaluation): Evaluate whether a discernible dominant IV category supports a non-zero causal effect using the function of `PCMR_testCausal`.
+- **Causal analysis** (PCMR's causality evaluation): Suggest to Evaluate whether a discernible dominant IV category supports a non-zero causal effect using the function of `PCMR_testCausal`.
+Recommended to be applied in the presence of correlated horizontal pleiotropy, e.g. $P_{plei-test} <= 0.20$.